Clinical-Genomics/development/docs/publish/prod.md

-# How to install your tool in production?
+# How to install your tool in production (deployment)?

 ## Rules
-1. Always get code review approval from a code owner of the tool that you are pushing changes to
+1. Always get code review approval from a code owner or responsible in AM #1098 of the tool that you are deploying
 1. Announce the change and document the change in behaviour in AM or github accordingly
 1. Merge and deploy together with a code owner of the repository you are pushing changes to
+1. Use an [update script][update-script] (recommended) or an otherwise well documented installation process in AM

 ## Hasta
 Prerequisuites: